oviiii-m/algorithms/contributing.md

 NOTE: If you are making a PR for an open issue, first comment and ask the maintainers to assign it to you.

 Reporting bugs
 If you see a bug, you can report create an issue to report it.
-You may also fix the bug and raise a PR.
+You may also fix the bug and raise a PR

 How the PR gets merged?
 The PR will be reviewed by the maintainers of this repo and merged if deemed appropriate.
 You will receive a notification about the status of your PR.